 Why is document metadata important for businesses?

-All enterprises use metadata, but the bigger the company, the bigger its metadata requirements.
-The reason for this is, if you’re a large or document-heavy enterprise of, say, 100,000 employees, you’re probably creating more than a million documents a day.
+The use of metadata is normal for all enterprises, but the bigger its metadata management requirements.
+If you’re a large or document-heavy enterprise of, say, 100,000 employees, you’re probably creating thousands of documents a day.
 That stacks up very, very quickly.

-To have any control over these documents in terms of what is going out, at what time, and to who, you need to find and track a massive amount of documents.
+To have any control over these documents (i.e., permissions, the lifecycle of data, etc.) in terms of what is going out, at what time, and to who, you need to find and track a massive amount of documents and set clear metadata standards.
 To do this, you need to create some structure in the document.

-And that is what metadata is all about: creating structure so you can find the documents you need and control these files.
-It’s no different than if you’re filing newspapers: you could file the newspaper according to the topic, year or writer, and then easily find it later on.
-Metadata is the same, it’s just in a digital manner where you have even more data to sort through, categorize, and use.
+And that is where the importance of structural metadata comes in: create a structure so you can find the documents you need and control these files.
+It’s no different than if you’re filing newspapers: you could file the newspaper according to the topic, year, or writer, and then easily find it later.

 What impact does metadata have on enterprise IT infrastructure?

 Modern enterprises work with many different applications.
 Today, an employee could be using 20 different cloud applications in one working day.
 Very often, what binds these systems together are documents and the metadata within these documents.
-It’s what allows different systems to ‘talk’ to each other and work together.
+It's what allows interoperability (i.e., how different systems ‘talk’ to each other and work together).

-As documents get passed on from one solution to the next, metadata enables each system to gain context from the metadata.
+As documents get passed on from one solution to the next, metadata (i.e., meta tags, meta descriptions, title tags, etc.) enables each system to gain context from the metadata.
 It gives it all the information it needs to treat the document accordingly.

 Metadata allows the systems to know everything they need to know about the document - what the document is about, who created it, who it should be sent to, who it shouldn’t be sent to, what its classification is, and so on.
 It’s like if you went into a shop and the shop owner knew exactly what you needed from the get-go.